bmw-software-engineering/lobster/packages/lobster-tool-python/README.md

 Note that `FILES_OR_DIRS` should not contain any tests.
 They will be treated as regular code otherwise.

+### Tests
 For tests (`pyunit` or `unittest`) the usage is:

 ```bash
 lobster-python --activity FILES_OR_DIRS
 ```

-Here `FILES_OR_DIRS` may contain additional code (like the implementation of mock classes), but it will be ignored.
+Here `FILES_OR_DIRS` may contain additional code (like the implementation of mock classes), but only functions with names that stick to the following pattern will be taken into
+account:
+- start with `_test` or `test`,
+- or end with `test`.

-For `pyunit` and `unittest` the tool automatically ignores any class function that is not explicitly a test (i.e. you don't need to manually exclude your setup or tear down code, only individual tests will be included).
+That means you don't need to manually exclude your setup or tear down code, only individual tests will be included.

 Please note that the generated output json files always use `PyTest` as framework indicator, even if `unittest` is used:
 ```json